The64thGamer/cheeseepedia/content/wiki/Dale City, VA (14085 Shoppers Best Way).md

 gallery = ["Dale"]
 +++
 ## The CEC at 14085 Shoppers Best Way Woodbridge Virginia or 'Dale City' opened on February 15th 1993 with a [2-Stage]({{< ref "wiki/2-Stage.md" >}}).
 The bots came from an ##
-unknown  as Chuck and Helen had PTT movements and Chuck having latex feet.
+unknown Cyberamics Rocker Stage (Rocker Stage) as Chuck and Helen had PTT movements and Chuck having latex feet.
 However the store received 2.0 in 2018 due to an

 exterior fire.